jessepav/lacygoill-wiki-backup/vim/vim9.md

 ---

-Here, no error is raised, because `x` is assigned a default value:
+Here, no error is given, because `x` is assigned a default value:
 ```vim
 vim9script
 def Func(x = 3)
 enddef
 defcompile
 ```
-And here again, no error is raised, because `x` is assigned a value:
+And here again, no error is given, because `x` is assigned a value:
 ```vim
 vim9script
 def Func()